microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-00.md

 Your Azure Function Backend and Front End applications should be up and running and reachable via HTTP (Browser)

+You should also be able to ask each assistant for their name from the front-end and each assistant should respond correctly with the correct name configured in the app's system prompts.

 ## Learning Resources

 Here are some resources that should provide you with background information and educational content on the resources you have just deployed